-Overall, the iCorps hybrid pricing model combines the predictable spend of a custom support program with the supplemental bill for any additional projects that arise.
+Overall, the iCorps hybrid IT services pricing model combines the predictable spend of a custom support program with the supplemental bill for any additional projects that arise.
 This allows for complete transparency in the buying process and business relationship.
 It also ensures that none of our clients get de-prioritized or experience poor customer service simply because of a poor pricing model.

 iCorps works with many clients who have ditched the fix-pricing model for our predictable spend model, and are happier for it.
 We strongly believe that the challenges created by fixed-pricing models hinder a business from moving forward.
 Our goal is to help our clients become proactive, progressive and competitive when it comes to their technology, and our strategic model allows us do just that.

 Want to learn more about iCorps' IT services pricing, predictable spend, and proactive IT programs?